Why The Poor Pay More For Used Cars – And You Do Too

 In the car business, fees are everywhere.

-The annual wholesale car market of over 9 million used vehicles has only a few strong competitors on a national level, and these companies have a chorus line of fees that would make even a tone deaf Broadway banker belt out showtunes: buy fees, sale fees, registration fees, internet fees, consignment fees, no-sale fees.
-Whatever you do or don’t do as a dealer there’s usually a fee or two for it.
+Buy fees, sale fees, registration fees, internet fees, consignment fees, no-sale fees.
+Whatever you do or don’t do as a dealer there’s usually a fee for it.

-This fee culture is passed down from the dealers directly to you, the retail customer, Chances are if your car is ever leased, traded-in, repossessed or totaled, it will be sent to a dealer auction where the competition is restricted to a licensed few who have paid big money for access to a heavily protected wholesale car market.
+Chances are if your car is ever leased, traded-in, repossessed or totaled, it will be sent to a dealer auction where the competition is restricted to a few 800 pound gorillas that are worth tens of billions of dollars.

 One company in particular handles a large volume of roadworthy cars, from 20 year old trade-ins to 2 month old Bentleys, along with those that are worth more dead than alive – KAR Auctions Inc. Yes, it really is spelled with a K as in, ‘Ka-Ching!’.